ASzc/svalinn/README.md

 # Svalinn - A cryptography library for Ceylon

-Svalinn is pure Ceylon, meaning that it will not restrict other software to a particular target of the Ceylon compiler.
-Usually, accessing cryptographic algorithms would mean using a native library (JVM xor JS), limiting the software to one target only.
+Svalinn is written in pure Ceylon, so it will not restrict you to a particular target of the Ceylon compiler.

-Unlike the standard library of Java, an attempt has been made to use the language's type system.
-This means that Svalinn is statically type safe (no `String` algorithm names and `NoSuchAlgorithmException`s!), and is far easier to understand and extend with new algorithms.
+Unlike the standard library of Java, Svalinn uses the language's type system for algorithm implementation.
+This means that Svalinn is far easier to understand and extend.
+It's also type safe, so you don't have to use `String` algorithm names and catch `NoSuchAlgorithmException`s!

 ## Usage

 Svalinn works on `Array<Byte>` objects.
-To get text `String`s into and out of this form, you'll have to convert them using `ceylon.io.charset`.
-Unfortunately, this is part of a JVM only module in the current release of Ceylon, but that package could feasibly be converted to pure Ceylon.
+To get `String`s into and out of this form, `ceylon.io.charset` has to be applied.
+Unfortunately, this packagage is part of a JVM-only module in the current release of Ceylon, but it would be feasible to implement a pure Ceylon version.
 The usual encoding for output hashes is hexadecimal, which isn't provided by the SDK ???
 TODO hex conversion lib?

 ## Algorithms